How to Report a Name Change to a Credit Bureau

 How to Dispute an Inaccurate Name on Your Credit Report

-While you can't remove accurate previous names, or name variations, from your credit reports, you can dispute inaccurate information—misspellings, for example, or incorrect names that appear in your credit file as a result of fraud.
+While you can't remove accurate previous names, or name variations, from your credit reports, you have the right to dispute inaccurate information—misspellings, for example, or incorrect names that appear in your credit file as a result of fraud.

 To dispute a name in your report, you need to file a dispute with each credit bureau that lists the inaccurate information.
 Make sure to check all of your credit reports to see which reports may have the inaccurate information listed.